who’s the guy behind this site? Here’s a little bio about me…

-The small certificate encompassed almost a decade of Police work.
+Having officially resigned, one day I received the small certificate which encompassed almost a decade of Police work.
 (I had taken an extended career break from 2012- 2015)

-Between x date and x date you served as a member of the Constabulary.
+Between x date and x date I had served as a member of the Constabulary.

-I was fortunate to start in a surveillance/private investigation position after a couple of months of arriving in Ireland.
+I jumped into a surveillance/private investigation position after a couple of months of arriving in Ireland.

-I quickly realized though that this was corporate level service – to Insurance companies.
+I quickly realised though that this was corporate level service.
+To Insurance companies.